Katy Ward

-Katy Ward (born 5 January 1984) is an English footballer who plays as left-back.
-She currently plays for Coventry City.
+Katy Ward (born 5 January 1984) is an English former footballer who played as left-back.
+She last played for Coventry City.

 Club career

 Ward played for Wolves and Aston Villa before joining Birmingham City.
-In March 2004, she suffered torn ankle ligaments, a broken fibula and a cracked tibula early in Birmingham's FA Women's Cup semi-final defeat to Charlton Athletic Ladies.
+In March 2004, she suffered torn ankle ligaments, a broken fibula and a cracked tibia early in Birmingham's FA Women's Cup semi-final defeat to Charlton Athletic Ladies.

 She spent the 2005–06 season with Bristol Academy before returning to Birmingham City in the later part of the 2006 season.

 She left for Blackburn Rovers in July 2009 and scored on the opening day of the 2009–10 season in a 1–1 draw with Doncaster Rovers Belles.

 International career

 Ward has represented England at Under-16, 18 and 19 levels.

 Personal life

+Ward is a former pupil of Cockshut Hill School.
 Ward works as a teacher at Kings Heath Boys School in Birmingham.